pedrof69/Grid9/README.md

 ## License

-**Grid9 Non-Commercial License** - Free for non-commercial use, commercial license required for business use.
+**MIT License** - Free and open source for any use, including commercial applications.

-For commercial licensing, contact: grid9@ukdataservices.co.uk

 See [LICENSE](LICENSE) file for complete terms.